miguelovalles/miguelovalles.github.io/index.md

 databases.
 An example of software design and engineering was the project I completed for my CS-330 course.
 For this course, we worked in C++ and worked creating visualization programs.
-This was the most difficult course I have taken in regard to coding and programming.
+This was the most difficult course I have taken regarding coding and programming.
 Many of the languages like Java and Python have similar syntax with some subtle differences.
 C++ took me by surprise and gave me some trouble initially on how to complete some tasks.
 The examples and weekly tasks we were provided did help me become more comfortable with it